tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 Conference accessibility refers to the series of actions taken to make an event inclusive of people with disabilities and involves 2 different parties: **organizers** and **speakers**.

-While organizers are the firsts in line to ensure inclusiveness, since conferences are mostly about the shared content, speakers are also responsible for delivering their talks following some simple rules for accessibility.
+While organizers are the firsts in line to ensure inclusiveness, since conferences are mostly about the shared content, speakers are also responsible for delivering their talks following some simple **guidelines for accessibility**:

-In this post we’ll focus on how speakers can make their presentations more accessible:

-1. [**Provide content warnings**](#provide-content-warnings) for flashing content, audio/video/animations, strong language or violent content.
+1. [**Provide content warnings**](#provide-content-warnings) for flashing content, audio/video/animations, strong language or disturbing content.
 2. [**Use large fonts**](#use-large-fonts) for all the content on slides, code editors and CLI tools.
 3. [**Use high contrast**](#use-high-contrast) in your slides, code editors and CLI tools.
 4. [**Use magnifying tools**](#use-magnifying-tools) for anything that you cannot control the size of, like operating system menus and buttons.